Marilyn Brings Potato Sack Chic to New York Fashion Week

 FYI:

 Although the article dates the shoot to 1951, Gene Kornman’s famous photos were shot in February 1952, after a journalist had criticised Marilyn’s gaudy attire at the Photoplay Awards.
 Therefore, this month marks the 74th anniversary of that shoot, and not the 75th as stated above.
-However, Marilyn first donned a potato sack for Earl Theisen back in 1951 – several months before her fashion faux-pas (see here.)
+(However, Marilyn first donned a potato sack for Earl Theisen back in 1951 – see here.)